Best Paralegal Schools in Oregon

 3. Ask about internships and employer connections.

-4. Apply to programs before their deadlines to secure your spot.
+4. Apply to programs before their deadlines to confirm availability.

 With the right start, you can build a stable and respected career supporting Oregon’s legal system.